Gary Suhadolnik

-Gary C. Suhadolnik is an American politician.
-He is a former Republican member of the Ohio Senate, representing the 24th District of the U.S. state of Ohio from 1981 to 1999.
+Gary C. Suhadolnik (born April 20, 1950) is an American politician.
+He is a former Republican member of the Ohio Senate who represented the 24th district from 1981 to 1999.
 He resigned in 1999 to take a position under Governor Bob Taft.
 From 2003 to 2008, he served as executive director of the Ohio Turnpike Commission.

-He now resides with his wife Nancy in Fort Myers, Florida and Cleveland, Ohio.
+Subsequently, he resided with his wife Nancy in Fort Myers, Florida or Cleveland, Ohio.